 6: Random Correct Seating

 Tournament and satellite seats will be randomly assigned.
-A player who started the tournament in the wrong seat with the correct chip stack amount will be moved to the correct seat and will take his current total chip stack with him.
+A player starting in a wrong seat with a correct chip stack will move to the correct seat with his or her current total chip stack.

-Alternates, players registering late, and re-entries will be sold full stacks, randomly seated at any position, and dealt in except between SB and button.
+A: Alternates, players registering late, and re-entries will be sold full stacks.
+They will randomly draw a seat and table by the same process and from the same seat pool then in place for new players and are dealt in except between the small blind and button.

 8: Special Needs